 17.00 Wrap Up Breakout Sessions & Closing

-Moderator: Jennifer Medcalf, President, the REACH Group, Steve Rae, Executive Director, Step Change in Safety
+Moderators: Jennifer Medcalf, President, The REACH Group & Steve Rae, Executive Director, Step Change in Safety

 17.15 Welcoming Reception & Open Exhibition